This is a complete guide to creating SEO content.

 Which makes them easy to read (and skim).

 Step #5: Keyword-Optimize Your Content

 This step is all about making your content SEO-friendly.

 And this video walks you through the entire step-by-step process:

-Now that you’ve watched the video, here’s an example of how I optimized one of my recent blog posts: “The 9-Step SEO Strategy for 2019”.
+Now that you’ve watched the video, here’s an example of how I optimized one of my recent blog posts: “The 9-Step SEO Strategy”.

 First, I made sure to include my main keyword in the first 100 words of my page.